 Imbabura Province, Ecuador

-The hacienda has 17 beautifully appointed bedrooms, all with heavy stucco walls, glossy hardwood floors, fine wooden furniture and a wood-burning fireplace.
+The hacienda has 21 beautifully appointed bedrooms, all with heavy stucco walls, polished hardwood floors, fine wooden furniture and a wood-burning fireplace.
 Guest rooms are located in the original main building, and each has a different shape and character.
 All are individually decorated with antiques, authentic family photographs and hand-embroidered linens, lending the feel of a gracious private home.
 While guests are enjoying dinner, the hotel staff lights the fireplace in each room and

 The hacienda's cozy living and reading rooms have entertained an entourage of famous visitors over the years including past presidents and dignitaries.
 Today, guests may enjoy satellite television, movies and games, as well as coffee, soft drinks and bar service, in the living rooms.
 The reading rooms still offer a quiet setting to curl up with a book.
 Phone calls can be made from the public areas and offices.
 Wi-Fi is available in some parts of the main farmhouse, and a computer with 24/7 Internet access is also available for guests' use.
 Fresh Ecuadorian cuisine is prepared daily, incorporating organic vegetables, trout, and dairy products produced at the hacienda.
 A highlight of a stay at Zuleta is a visit to the cheese factory to learn about the semi-aged handmade cheeses, yogurt and cream produced from the farm’s 300 Holstein-Friesian dairy cows.